jlucasmckay/jlucasmckay.github.io.v0/courses/2021/timeseries1/index.md

 ## Outline

 1. Introduction to timeseries data
-    1. Representations of Time in informatics data
+    1. Representations of time in informatics data
         1. Timescales - 1 kHz to 1 sample/year
         1. Explicit vs. implicit representations of time
         1. Time to event: censored data and survival analysis